timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-08-09
+# Today is 2019-08-10

 ## Objectives for the day:

-- Misc. bug fixing and gameplay tweaks.
+- Don't Die!
+- Stay Awake.
+- Make Games
+- Have fun!

 # Purpose

-- Test the actual game design with slow-downs.
+- Do a twenty-four (24) hour stream.